TranNhatTan14/Obsidian/Work/Research/NSAID.md

 https://www.cog-genomics.org/plink/2.0/assoc

 Before we continue, three usage notes.

-- It is now standard practice to include top principal components (usually computed by [--pca](https://www.cog-genomics.org/plink/2.0/strat#pca)) as covariates in any association analysis, to correct for population stratification.
-See [Price AL, Patterson NJ, Plenge RM, Weinblatt ME, Shadick NA, Reich D (2006) Principal components analysis corrects for stratification in genome-wide association studies](https://www.nature.com/articles/ng1847) for discussion.
 - This method does not properly adjust for small-scale family structure.
 As a consequence, it is usually necessary to prune close relations with e.g. [--king-cutoff](https://www.cog-genomics.org/plink/2.0/distance#king_cutoff) before using --glm for genome-wide association analysis.
 (Note that biobank data usually comes with a relationship-pruned sample ID list; you can use [--keep](https://www.cog-genomics.org/plink/2.0/filter#sample) on that list, instead of performing your own expensive --king-cutoff run.)
 If this throws out more samples than you'd like, consider using mixed model association software such as [SAIGE](https://www.leelabsg.org/software), [BOLT-LMM](https://data.broadinstitute.org/alkesgroup/BOLT-LMM/), [GCTA](https://cnsgenomics.com/software/gcta/#fastGWA), or [FaST-LMM](https://www.microsoft.com/en-us/research/project/fastlmm/) instead; or [regenie](https://rgcgithub.github.io/regenie/)'s whole genome regression.
 - Finally, the statistics computed by --glm are not calibrated well[1](https://www.cog-genomics.org/plink/2.0/assoc#glm_footnote1) when the minor allele count is very small. "[--mac](https://www.cog-genomics.org/plink/2.0/filter#maf) 20" is a reasonable filter to apply before --glm; it's possible to make good use of --glm results for rarer variants (e.g. they could be input for a gene-based test), but some sophistication is required. ==Also, when working with unbalanced binary phenotypes, be aware that Firth regression can be similar to adding a [pseudocount](https://en.wikipedia.org/wiki/Additive_smoothing) of 0.5 to the number of case and control minor allele observations, so weird things happen when the _expected_ number of case minor allele observations is less than 0.5.
 You probably don't want to throw out every variant with MAC < 300 when your case:control ratio is 1:600 (you may still have excellent power to detect _positive_ association between the minor allele and case status, after all), but you shouldn't take reported odds-ratios or p-values literally for those variants.==